MinaAlmasi/assignment3-rnns-for-text-generation/README.md

-# Language modelling and text generation using RNNs
+# Language Modelling and Text Generation using RNNs

-This repository forms assignment 3 in the subject Language Analytics, Cultural Data Science, F2023.
-The assignment description can be found [here](https://github.com/AU-CDS/assignment-3---rnns-for-text-generation-MinaAlmasi/blob/main/assignment-desc.md).
+This repository forms *assignment 3* by Mina Almasi (202005465) in the subject Language Analytics, Cultural Data Science, F2023.
+The assignment description can be found [here](https://github.com/MinaAlmasi/assignment3-rnns-for-text-generation/blob/main/assignment-desc.md).

-The code is written by **Mina Almasi** (202005465) although some code is adapted from code developed in class (see also [Code Reuse](https://github.com/AU-CDS/assignment-3---rnns-for-text-generation-MinaAlmasi#code-reuse)).

-The repository utilizes the comments from the [New York Times Comments dataset](https://www.kaggle.com/datasets/aashita/nyt-comments) for training a LSTM (RNN) to do text generation.
-This process involves preprocessing the dataset, training and saving a LSTM, and finally generating text.
+The repository contains code for training an LSTM (RNN) to do text generation (next word predictions).
+This process involves preprocessing the dataset, training and saving the LSTM, and finally generating text with the model (see [Results](https://github.com/AU-CDS/assignment-3---rnns-for-text-generation-MinaAlmasi/tree/main#results) for model card and example of text generation).

+## Dataset
+The repository utilizes the [New York Times Comments dataset](https://www.kaggle.com/datasets/aashita/nyt-comments).
+The dataset contains just above 2 million comments from New York Times articles in the time period Jan-May 2017.

-The dataset contains just above 2 million comments, but a model was trained using **only 1000 comments** due to computational limitations (see [Results](https://github.com/AU-CDS/assignment-3---rnns-for-text-generation-MinaAlmasi/tree/main#results) for model card and example of text generation). **It should be noted that the repository is designed to be able to run on the *entire* dataset**
+Despite the size of the dataset, a model was trained using ```only 1000 comments``` due to computational limitations. **Importantly, it should be noted that the code is designed to be able to run on the *entire* dataset**.

 ## Reproducibility
-To reproduce the model training with a 1000 comments and/or generate text, follow the instructions in the [Pipeline](https://github.com/AU-CDS/assignment-3---rnns-for-text-generation-MinaAlmasi#pipeline) section.
+To reproduce the model training with a 1000 comments and/or generate text, follow the instructions in the [Pipeline](https://github.com/MinaAlmasi/assignment3-rnns-for-text-generation/tree/main#pipeline) section.
 This section also contains information on how to train a model with all 2M comments.

 **NB!
 Be aware that training the model is computationally heavy.
 Cloud computing (e.g., UCloud) with high amounts of ram (or a good GPU) is encouraged.**